mitin001/blog/2025/09/28/darknetdiaries-phrack-07-03-hackers-manifesto.md

 # [Hacker's Manifesto](https://phrack.org/issues/7/3)

-While reading Ctrl+Alt+Chaos, I learned of the Hacker's Manifesto.
+While reading Ctrl+Alt+Chaos, a book recommended by [Darknet Diaries](../../../2025/10/22/darknet-diaries.md), I learned of the Hacker's Manifesto.
 It answered some questions I had about the psychology of hacking.

 ## What are hackers looking for on the other side of the computer screen?